microsoft/dynamics-365-contact-center/README.md

 }

-3. Add implementations for the methods provided by ICTI Interface.
+3. Add implementations for the methods provided by ICTI Interface. execute this command from path: `npm run build`
+ // Number 4 and 5 can be combined.
 4. Host the compiled file on a CDN and include the CDN URL as a query parameter in the call center definition file imported/seen in step 3 under “Salesforce specific instructions: CTI Adapter instructions” heading.

 5. Note: It does not need to be a CDN URL, any URL with public access will also work